 We also offer a range of escorted tours – ideal if you’d like to join a small group of like-minded travellers and experience the very best of the country with the help of an expert guide.
 With a choice of classic touring or luxury 4WD itineraries you can explore Iceland’s spectacular landscapes in a style that suits you.

-We have been creating holidays to Iceland for 35 years and are the world’s leading specialist tour operator to this captivating mid-Atlantic island.
+We have been creating holidays to Iceland for over 35 years and are the world’s leading specialist tour operator to this captivating mid-Atlantic island.
 Our wealth of expert knowledge and first-hand experience is what makes us stand out from other travel companies, so when it comes to helping you plan your ideal Iceland holiday – you know you’re in safe hands.

 If you’d like to find out more about Iceland, please contact our friendly team of travel specialists direct or make an enquiry online.